lucianomarisi/JSONUtilities/README.md

 [![Documentation](https://img.shields.io/cocoapods/metrics/doc-percent/JSONUtilities.svg)](http://cocoadocs.org/docsets/JSONUtilities/)
 ![Swift Version](https://img.shields.io/badge/swift-3.0-brightgreen.svg)

 Easily load JSON objects and decode them into structs or classes.
-The `jsonKeyPath(_:)` function infers the type from the constant or variable definition to decode meaning no casting is needed.
+The `json(atKeyPath:)` function infers the type from the constant or variable definition to decode meaning no casting is needed.
 Both string keys and keypaths (keys separated by dots `.`) are supported when decoding JSON.

 - Check out the `Example.playground` inside the `JSONUtilities.xcodeproj` for a working example